p0sel0k/evolved.lua/ROADMAP.md

 ## Backlog

+- [x] add additional oop-like api
-- [ ] add oop-like api for entities and queries
+- [ ] add fluent interface for oop-like api
 - [ ] cache matched chunks in queries
 - [ ] cache transitions between chunks
 - [ ] chunk's children should be sorted by id and stored in an array instead of a table